Where does communication stand in terms of digitalization?

 The index is compiled on the basis of a standardized online survey.
 The report documents results by organization type, location and department size and provides insights into progress, challenges and investment plans in the area of digitalization.

-AG CommTech, the DPRG, the PRVA and ComImpact conducted the CommTech Index Survey in summer 2024.
-352 employees from communications departments and agencies in Germany, Austria and Switzerland took part.
-As in the previous year, the current index stands at 45 points.
+The AG CommTech, the DPRG, the PRVA and ComImpact conducted the CommTech Index Survey in September 2025.
+A total of 507 interviews were conducted with communication departments and PR agencies in Germany, Austria and Switzerland.

 Find out more about the Index Report here